r52/quasar/docs/usage.rst

     Refreshes the widget

 Set Position
-    Sets the position of the widget to a specific X and Y value
+    Sets the position of the widget to a specific X and Y position

 Reset Position
     Resets the position of the widget to a visible position on your monitor